 - A. The Digital Conversion Stations are located at the Computer Lab.
-The Digital Conversion Stations are limited to two (2) people at each station. - B. Reservations for the Digital Conversion Stations are recommended and can be made with library staff.
+The Digital Conversion Stations are limited to two (2) people at each station. - B. Reservations for the Digital Conversion Stations are recommended but not required and can be made with library staff.